Double Major Options for Accounting Students

 More Career Options

-As a double major, you can set yourself up not only for access to specialized careers but also for potential entry to more career paths.
-For example, if you double-major in accounting and finance, you can seek entry-level roles in either field after graduating.
+As a double major, you can pursue specialized and more varied careers.
+For example, if you are an accounting and finance double major, you can seek entry-level roles in either field after graduating.

 • check